Access your Pro+ Content below.

-This article is part of the May 2011, Vol. 1 No. 2 issue of Private cloud strategy: Building blocks and roadblocks
+This article is part of the May 2011, Vol. 1 No. 2 issue of Private Cloud

 A move to private cloud forces admins to rethink how they handle legacy apps, understand licensing nuances and step outside their silos.